Lakshya-101/VITyarthi-project-CSE-2006-Programming-in-java/statement.md

 concerns entirely, focusing only on basic CRUD operations.
-This project builds a Bank Account Management System that goes a step further: it applies core Java concepts to model a system that handles money movement safely, authenticates users securely, flags unusual activity, and produces proper statements — while remaining simple enough to run and grade as a standalone console application.
+This project builds a Bank Account Management System that goes a step further: it applies core Java concepts to model a system that handles money movement safely, authenticates users securely, flags unusual activity, and produces proper statements — while remaining simple enough to run and function as a standalone console application.

 ## Scope of the Project